iOS 15 and App & Web Preference Centers

 Trigger an AutomationA set of conditions that your audience must meet before they receive a message. or JourneyA series of messages that is initiated by a trigger.
 Airship sends messages in the series based on your timing settings, and you can also set conditions that determine its continuation.
-Journeys can be connected to other journeys and to in-app experiences to create continuous user experiences. when a user opts in to or out of a subscription list.
+Sequences can be connected to each other and to other messaging components to create continuous user experiences in a Journey. when a user opts in to or out of a subscription list.
 See: Automation Triggers and Journey Triggers.

-Use subscription list opt-in status as a ConditionTag-, channel-, or subscription-based requirements for members of your audience to receive a message from an automation or journey.
+Use subscription list opt-in status as a ConditionTag-, channel-, or subscription-based requirements for members of your audience to receive a message from an automation or sequence.
 The message is not sent if your conditions are not met. .
 See: Automation conditions and Journey message conditions.

 You can also include subscription lists in segments, target them directly in a message and use them in a preference center.

 A preference center is a page where users can manage their opt-in statuses for the subscription lists in your project.
 Now that subscription lists support App and Web channels, we added app and web versions of our preference centers.

 You design the appearance of app and web preference centers in the Settings section of your Airship project.
 Once you are finished, you need only provide your developer with the preference center ID to implement the center in your app or site.